Mixed Delivery Program

 What is Mixed Delivery For School Divisions?

-Mixed Delivery allows school divisions to work with private ECCE providers to expand access to publicly funded preschool services.
-Schools can work with Ready Regions to use VPI and Head Start in combination with Mixed Delivery in private settings.
-In addition to providing preschool this provides families with flexible options that meet their needs and preferences.
+Mixed Delivery lets school divisions partner with private early childhood care and education (ECCE) providers to offer more publicly funded preschool spots.
+Schools can work with Ready Regions to combine VPI and Head Start with Mixed Delivery in private settings.
+Along with preschool, this gives families flexible options that match their needs and preferences.

-By offering full-day, year-round ECCE at low or no cost to eligible families, Mixed Delivery allows parents to join or return to the workforce.
-Parents can focus on work, feeling secure that their children are in safe and high-quality learning environments, which supports family finances and Virginia’s economy.
+By offering full-day, year-round early childhood care and education (ECCE) at low or no cost to eligible families, Mixed Delivery helps parents join or return to the workforce.
+Parents can focus on their jobs, knowing their children are in safe, high-quality learning environments.
+This supports family finances and strengthens Virginia’s economy.